Meet the team

 Dr Samantha Sexton

 I grew up on a sheep farm in the south-west of Western Australia.
 Veterinary Science was an easy choice for me and I have always enjoyed living and working in rural areas.
 I graduated from Murdoch University in 2002 and after a number of years in Mt Barker I joined the GEOvet team in 2011 as a Small Animal Veterinarian.
 My special interests include acupuncture, pocket pets, birds and wildlife.
 In my spare time I enjoy cooking magnificent and elaborate feasts, bush-walking, driving and spending time with my family.

 Dr Diane Bogaers

 Hi, I’m Di, I work as a small animal vet here at GEOvet.
 I grew up in Melbourne and went through vet school at Melbourne University.
 I came to GEOvet in 2008 and have worked here ever since.
 My passion is surgery and I had further education in surgery early on in my career, then worked as a surgeon in the UK before settling down at GEOvet to raise my family.
 I am kept busy with two amazing kids, Amber and Hayden, and a menagerie of pets including a cavalier King Charles spaniel, Madi, rabbits Frank and Peaches, 7 chooks and some fish.
 Our family loves getting outdoors in this beautiful part of Australia, camping, hiking and kayaking.
 We also love to get muddy running the mud filled adventure courses around this area.
 I am also passionate about edible gardening and you will often find me in the garden harvesting berries, fruit and vegetables.
-This year I have been studying further into an internal medicine course through Sydney University; very helpful for those difficult pets with unusual illnesses.

 Dr Will Powell